madstap/extra-large/README.md

 ;; Get a sheet
-;; The sheet arg can either be a sheet name, regex or an index (0-based) ;; Will return zero when a sheet is not found,
+;; The sheet arg can either be a sheet name, regex or an index (0-based) ;; Will return nil when a sheet is not found,
 ;; there's also xl/get-sheet-safe which will throw.
 (def sales (xl/get-sheet wb  #"(?i)sales"))